voltive/amz_sp_api/lib/messaging-api-model/docs/MessagingApi.md

 require 'messaging-api-model'

 api_instance = AmzSpApi::MessagingApiModel::MessagingApi.new
-body = AmzSpApi::MessagingApiModel::CreateConfirmServiceDetailsRequest.new # CreateConfirmServiceDetailsRequest |
-marketplace_ids = ['marketplace_ids_example'] # Array<String> | A marketplace identifier.
-This specifies the marketplace in which the order was placed.
-Only one marketplace can be specified. amazon_order_id = 'amazon_order_id_example' # String | An Amazon order identifier.
-This specifies the order for which a message is sent.
+body = AmzSpApi::MessagingApiModel::CreateConfirmServiceDetailsRequest.new # CreateConfirmServiceDetailsRequest | This contains the message body for a message. marketplace_ids = ['marketplace_ids_example'] # Array<String> | A marketplace identifier.
+This identifies the marketplace in which the order was placed.
+You can only specify one marketplace. amazon_order_id = 'amazon_order_id_example' # String | An Amazon order identifier.
+This identifies the order for which a message is sent.

 begin